Chili: the healthy heat

 Capsaicin has numerous positive effects on the body as various studies show.
 For example, capsaicin has antibacterial, antimicrobial, antioxidant, anti-inflammatory and anti-carcinogenic (anti-cancer) effects .
 It also shows a favorable influence on the intestinal flora and obesity .
 This is also supported by the following study: a research duo from Taiwan treated the fat cells with capsaicin in the laboratory.
 The number of cells with programmed cell death (apoptosis) increased, which led to a decrease in fat cells.
 Other scientists also found that an increased consumption of foods containing capsaicin is associated with a lower prevalence of obesity and a reduced body fat percentage .

 In- Vitro and preclinical studies have also proven the effect of capsaicin for the reduction of metabolic disorders .
 These responses are mediated through the activation of TRPV1.
-The activation initiates various processes such as the activation of metabolic modulators and GLP-1 (glucagon-like peptide 1).
+The activation initiates various processes such as the activation of metabolic modulators and GLP-1 (Recommended for athletes peptide kaufen).
 As a result, capsaicin can increase fat burning , improve insulin sensitivity and reduce body fat.

 You want to activate your metabolism?